William Delany (bishop)

 Delany was ordained a priest on 8 January 1828.
 He received the degree of Doctor of Divinity (DD).
 His first appointment was as chaplain at Cork City Jail.
 Later he was parish priest in his home town of Bandon until his episcopal appointment.
 He was consecrated Bishop of Cork on 15 September 1847.
 In 1881, he demoted two priests who espoused the cause of Irish nationalism.
+These priests, John O'Mahony and Denis McCarthy, were reputedly transferred "from a Cork city parish to rural parishes" for their perceived support of Charles Stewart Parnell and the Land League.